velvia/filo/README.md

 * Random or linear access
 * Support for missing / Not Available values, even for primitive vectors
 * Trade off between read speed and compactness -- Dictionary encoding, delta encoding, other techniques
-* Designed for long term persistence - based on Google [FlatBuffers](https://github.com/google/flatbuffers) which has ProtoBuf-like wire schema compatibility
+* Designed for long term persistence - based on Google [FlatBuffers](https://github.com/google/flatbuffers) which has schema evolution
 * Potentially cross-platform - once FlatBuffers and codecs are written

 Perfect for efficiently representing your data for storing in files, mmap, NoSQL or key-value stores, etc. etc.